Getting your tax and assessment notice

 Should you have questions or wish to speak to the Town Assessor, contact Wild Rose Assessments.

-- Penalty of 10 per cent applied to outstanding balance of the current taxes: Oct 1, 2020
+- Penalty of 12 per cent applied to outstanding balance of the current taxes: First business day in July

-- Penalty of 18 per cent applied to entire outstanding balance of taxes: Feb 1, 2021
+- Penalty of 12 per cent applied to entire outstanding balance of taxes: First business day in January

 ***It is the property owner's responsibility to notify the Town of Crossfield of any address changes.